In this Article

 Some common causes of neck pain during pregnancy are mentioned below:

-Hormonal changes and bodily changes during pregnancy post conception can trigger neck pain.
+Hormonal changes: Hormonal changes and bodily changes during pregnancy post conception can trigger neck pain.
 The overdrive of hormones causes the neck muscles to slacken and this causes pain in that region.

-During pregnancy, the ligaments of the neck tend to expand and the muscles of the back and spine experience more pressure as a woman’s abdomen begins to grow to accommodate the growing foetus.
+Excessive pressure on muscles: During pregnancy, the ligaments of the neck tend to expand and the muscles of the back and spine experience more pressure as a woman’s abdomen begins to grow to accommodate the growing foetus.
 This leads to neck pain.

-As pregnant women are advised to sleep on their left side, the constant pressure on the left part of the body due to this sleeping posture causes stiffness in the neck and leads to pain.
+Changes in the posture: As pregnant women are advised to sleep on their left side, the constant pressure on the left part of the body due to this sleeping posture causes stiffness in the neck and leads to pain.

 Home Remedies for Neck Pain During Pregnancy